chinamike65/hugo-tuolesi/content/book4/book4en.md

 don't want to

-Sin demons, but because of killing, some sentient beings who have killed have been reincarnated as demons.
+Sin demons, but because of killing, some sentient beings who have killed have been reborn as demons.

 This will cause resentment and bitterness.